Spain: Muslim era and Reconquista

 The Kingdom of León was the strongest Christian kingdom for centuries.
-In 1188, the first form (restricted to the bishops, the magnates, and 'the elected citizens of each city') of modern parliamentary session in Europe was held in León (Cortes of León).
+In 1188, a form of modern parliamentary session was held in León (Cortes of León), restricted to the bishops, the magnates, and 'the elected citizens of each city'.
 The Kingdom of Castile, formed from Leonese territory, was its successor as the strongest kingdom.
 The kings and the nobility fought for power and influence in this period.
 The example of the Roman emperors influenced the political objective of the Crown, while the nobles benefited from feudalism.

 Muslim strongholds in the Guadalquivir Valley such as Córdoba (1236) and Seville (1248) fell to Castile in the 13th century.
-The County of Barcelona and the Kingdom of Aragon entered in a dynastic union and gained territory and power in the Mediterranean.
+The County of Barcelona and the Kingdom of Aragon entered into a dynastic union and gained territory and power in the Mediterranean.
 In 1229, Mallorca was conquered, as was Valencia in 1238.
 In the 13th and 14th centuries, the North-African Marinids established some enclaves around the Strait of Gibraltar.
 Upon the conclusion of the Granada War, the Nasrid Sultanate of Granada (the remaining Muslim-ruled polity in the Iberian Peninsula after 1246) capitulated in 1492 to the military strength of the Catholic Monarchs, and it was integrated from then on in the Crown of Castile.